MSTecs/Azure-DevDays/Module 1/Lab-1.md

 4. Select OK.
 5. Select Create to provision the new Web App.

-### Task 2: Provision an API App
+## Task 2: Provision an API App
-1. In the Azure portal http://portal.azure.com, select +Create a resource, enter "api app" in the Marketplace Search box, and select API App from the results.
+1. In the Azure portal http://portal.azure.com, select +Create a resource, enter "api app" in the Marketplace Search box, hit enter, and select API App from the results.

 ![](images/41.png)